narayanajbs/test/README.md

 - [For urgent fixes create a hotfix/* branch from master then merge it into both master and develop.]

 ### Differences
-- [Forking]: creates a personal copy of someone else’s repository on a hosting service like GitHub.he is not collaborator but he can contribute to the code and raise the PR
+- [**Forking**]: creates a personal copy of someone else’s repository on a hosting service like GitHub.he is not collaborator but he can contribute to the code and raise the PR
-- [Cloning]: creates a copy of an entire repository on your local machine.
+- [**Cloning**]: creates a copy of an entire repository on your local machine.

+- [**Revert**] -  Creates a new commit that undoes changes from a previous commit without altering the commit history.
+Good for undoing changes in a shared repository

+- [**Reset**]: command is used to move the current branch’s HEAD to a specified commit while keeping changes in the working directory and the staging area (index)

 ### Hosting Static webpage
 - create repo with this name formate  **<github_accountname.github.io> narayana.github.io**
 - git commit -m index.html